TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 rsync $RSYNC_USER@rsync.clamav.net::$MODULE/local_blacklist_apache $TO/.htaccess
 </pre>

-or for lighttpd:
+### Lighttpd ###

 <pre>#!/bin/bash
 . $HOME/etc/clam-clientsync.conf
 export RSYNC_PASSWORD
 rsync $RSYNC_USER@rsync.clamav.net::$MODULE/local_blacklist_lighttpd /path/local_blacklist_lighttpd</pre>

-If you are using lighttpd, you'll need to include local_blacklist_lighttpd into main.conf, like this:
+If you are using lighttpd, you'll need to include local_blacklist_lighttpd into main.conf, like this.

 <pre>$HTTP["host"] =~ "^(clamav\.yourhostname\.tld|.*\.clamav\.net)$" {
     include "/path/local_blacklist_lighttpd"</pre>

 ## Additional tweaks ##

 ### Manually blackList old versions of ClamAV ###

 We kindly ask our mirrors to support as many old versions of ClamAV as possible.
 However we understand that this can eat a lot of resources and not every mirror can afford it.
-Hereby we provide some config. examples for various web servers:
+Hereby we provide some config. examples for various web servers.

 ### Apache HTTP Server ###